LucasTheHacker/LucasTheHacker/README.md

 - 👋 Hi, I’m @LucasTheHacker
 - 👀 I’m interested in computer science and medicine
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a company
-- 📫 How to reach me ...
+- 📫 How to reach me: lucasgabriel2506@gmail.com

 <!---
 LucasTheHacker/LucasTheHacker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.